scottish-pl-institute/splv/2024-strathclyde/index.md

 If you are unsure which fee is applicable to you, please do get in contact.

-Fees cover: all lecture courses, tea and coffee breaks, and lunch.
+Fees cover: all lecture courses, tea and coffee breaks, lunch, a social event on Monday evening, and conference dinner Tuesday evening.

 Fees **do not** cover: travel and accommodation nor subsistence outside of the Summer School times.
 A list of options for accommodation are provided below.